 And sometimes you can only discover that a pair of shoes are uncomfortable after running around in them.

-Here are some more pointers for what to look for when picking your marathon shoes:
+Here are some more pointers for what to look for to find the best marathon shoes for you:

-- You want a thumbspace between the longest toe and the shoe box.
-This avoids the repetitive motion of the toe hitting the toebox, which leads to sore toes / lost toenails.
+- You want a thumb space between the longest toe and the shoe box.
+This avoids the repetitive motion of the toe hitting the toebox, which leads to sore toes/runner’s toe.
 At the same time, if the shoe is too big your foot will move inside it and your toes will strike the toebox anyway.

 - Pick shoes that suit the terrain of the marathon.
 Trail marathons have very different underfoot conditions to city marathons.
 (And don’t forget to train in the same environment as you are running!